Triathletes complete a One-Hour Workout focused on very fast efforts with easy recovery between to build their run speed. (Photo: Getty Images)

 This week’s one-hour workout comes from coach Sue Sotir of Breakthrough Performance Coaching in Ipswich, Mass.
-“Running requires enough time to be durable and to have the engine to support your goals, and rewards economical and efficient movements that require coordinated muscular activations—but it also punishes you if you overdo any of the work.”
+“Running requires enough time to be durable and to have the engine to support your goals, and rewards economical and efficient movements that require coordinated muscular activations – but it also punishes you if you overdo any of the work.”

 This session is designed as one that lets you push your engine, but also includes enough recovery to be able to keep pushing that engine appropriately during other parts of the week.
-You’ll open with a easy 15 minutes, focusing on cadence, then progress to a set that alternates between tempo efforts and 3o-second bursts of speed.
+You’ll open with an easy 15 minutes, focusing on cadence, then progress to a set that alternates between tempo efforts and 3o-second bursts of speed.
 The key to pulling off this workout is to make the easy efforts truly easy – so when you see the word “easy” in the instructions, scale way back to an effort where you can hold a conversation.
 Anything harder than that is not an “easy” effort.

 RELATED: How Much Recovery Should You Take Between Speed Intervals?